 Julie Andreyev is an artist, researcher and educator in so-called Vancouver, the unceded territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ilw̓ətaʔɬ Nations.
-Her multispecies studio explores more-than-human creativity to develop kinships with local lifeforms and ecologies.
+Her multispecies studio called Animal Lover explores more-than-human creativity to develop kinships with local lifeforms and ecologies.
 The research investigates methods of creative reciprocity using noninvasive technologies.
 Projects take form as land-based sound art, video, media installation, and long-term tending.
 Andreyev has a PhD from Simon Fraser University and is Associate Professor and co-director of the Basically Good Media Lab at Emily Carr University of Art & Design.
 Her recent projects are co-creations with local birds in the Bird Park Survival Station, and multispecies sound art with trees and forests in Branching Songs.

 .